-Captive firm - A private equity firm that is tied to a larger organisation, typically a bank, insurance company or corporate.
+A private equity firm that is tied to a larger organization, typically a bank, insurance company or corporate.

 The share of profits that the fund manager is due once it has returned the cost of investment to investors.
 Carried interest is normally expressed as a percentage of the total profits of the fund.
 The industry norm is 20 per cent.
 The fund manager will normally therefore receive 20 per cent of the profits generated by the fund and distribute the remaining 80 per cent of the profits to investors.